Resurrecting Address Clustering in Bitcoin: Clustering Change Outputs

-\paragraph{Approach.} We use this intuition to constrain which clusters we merge.
-While change outputs predicted by our model should be clustered, we can use outputs predicted to be spends to prevent cluster merges: the input cluster should not be clustered into the cluster of the spend.
-Let $p_{i}$ be the probability returned by the random forest model for output $i$, then we define two thresholds $p_{change}$ and $p_{spend}$ such that if $p_{i} > p_{change}$ the clusters should be merged, and if $p_{i} < p_{spend}$ then the clusters should not be merged.
-In many cases, these constraints prevent the spend and change output of a single transaction to end up in the same cluster (cf. \Cref{fig:constrained-clustering}).
-It is therefore a stronger assumption than our core assumption, which only considered the change.
+We use this intuition to constrain which clusters we merge.
+While change outputs predicted by our model should be clustered, we can use predicted spend outputs to prevent cluster merges: the input cluster should not be clustered into the cluster of the spend.
+Given the probability $p_{i}$ returned by the random forest model for output $i$, we define two thresholds $p_{change}$ and $p_{spend}$ such that if $p_{i} > p_{change}$ the clusters should be merged (as before), but if $p_{i} < p_{spend}$ then the clusters should not be merged.
+In many cases, these constraints will prevent the spend and change output of a transaction to end up in the same cluster (cf. \Cref{fig:constrained-clustering}).

 This approach is comparable to that by \textcite{ermilov2017automatic} to use address tags in combination with a probabilistic model to reduce the number of conflicting tags in the final clustering.
-However, most public sources of address tags only contain information on a limited amount of intermediaries and clusters.
-Our approach, instead, potentially covers all clusters appearing in the \num{258} million standard transactions, including those that may be hard to interact with (and thereby tag) manually.
-Due to the size of the blockchain, and the large number of predictions we have, here we only consider the binary case of preventing any potential conflict, accepting that we may prevent some valid merges in the process.
+However, public sources of address tags contain information on a limited number of intermediaries only.
+Our approach, instead, potentially covers all clusters appearing in the \num{310} million standard transactions, including those that may be hard to interact with (and identify) manually.
+Due to the size of our data set we only consider the binary case of preventing any potential conflict, accepting that we may prevent some valid merges in the process.

-\roundon{2} We implement this approach as a constrained union-find algorithm that prevents merging two clusters that are related by a predicted spend output.
-That is, for every spend from cluster $c_i$ to cluster $c_j$ predicted by the random forest with $p \leq p_{spend}$, we add a constraint to cluster $c_i$ that it must not be merged with cluster $c_j$.
-When merging two clusters, we compare each cluster's set of constraints to the set of members of the other cluster and skip the merge if the sets intersect.
+\roundon{2} We implement a constrained union-find algorithm that prevents merging two clusters related by a predicted spend output.
+For every spend from cluster $c_m$ to cluster $c_n$, predicted with $p_i < p_{spend}$, we add a constraint to cluster $c_m$ that it must not be merged with cluster $c_n$.
+Before merging two clusters, we the check the constraints of both clusters and skip the merge if it would violate them.